 Poy Sippi is a tiny town located in the state of Wisconsin.
 With a population of 379 people and just one neighborhood, Poy Sippi is the 474th largest community in Wisconsin.
-Much of the housing stock in Poy Sippi was built prior to World War II, making it one of the older and more historic towns in the country.
+Poy Sippi has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-When you are in Poy Sippi, you'll notice that it is more blue-collar than most other communities in America.
-56.39% of Poy Sippi’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Poy Sippi is generally considered to be a blue-collar town.
+56.39% of the Poy Sippi workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Poy Sippi is a town of service providers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Poy Sippi who work in healthcare suport services (12.78%), food service (10.53%), and farm management occupations (9.02%).

 Also of interest is that Poy Sippi has more people living here who work in computers and math than 95% of the places in the US.

-Poy Sippi is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Poy Sippi doesn't have a public transportation system that people use for their commute.

 In terms of college education, the citizens of Poy Sippi rank slightly lower than the national average.
 14.98% of adults 25 and older in Poy Sippi have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.